ovh/venom/executors/kafka/README.md

 # Venom - Executor Kafka

-Step for execute a Kakka
+Step to use read / write on a kafka topic.

 ## Input
 In your yaml file, you can use: